 For all their innate brilliance, however, Starlings are much maligned for their invasive status — the fact that they were introduced, grew and survived in such numbers.
-They are, indeed, competitive with native birds.
-And they’ve been blamed for everything from songbird decline to crop decimation.
+They’ve been blamed for everything from songbird decline to massive crop destruction.
 Despite nearly every human effort to eradicate Starlings, they bounce back in healthy numbers.

 The Truth About Starlings

 But are they the ecological scourges some would have you believe?
-The answer is a measure “no.” The truth about Starlings is somewhere in the murky middle.
+The answer is a measured “no,” with caveats.
+The truth about Starlings is somewhere in the murky middle.
 According to the above-mentioned Scientific American piece, one species — sapsuckers — seems to have suffered declines for the Starlings’ presence.
 The article cites a 2003 study, suggesting that the wholesale species decimation attributed to the Starling isn’t warranted.
 Although the study isn’t specifically referenced, it most likely is this one published in Conservation Biology in 2003.
 Walter D. Koenig concludes the article with this comment:

 . . . these results call into question our ability to predict the effects of exotic species on native species.
 Despite their rapid spread, striking abundance, and aggressive nature, starlings appear thus far to have had little negative effect on the native cavity-nesting bird species with which they are known to interfere.